brian-lamb-software-engineer/expressBuilder/README.md

   d) go to npm and add your needed modules

-Or even easier just spin it up to see what it does.
+Or even easier just spin it up to see what it does first.